We can’t all be saints on the road. Sometimes it’s gonna happen—we lose our cool, we freak out, we’re not our Best Selves.

 No one ever called uninsured driving “sexy,” and no one ever will.
 Do you think Matthew McConaughey is cruising around in his Lincoln, totally uninsured?
 Nah.
 Matthew is so calm and collected because he likely has full coverage, baby.
 His insurance has insurance.

 And you could too!
 We’re, uh, a little biased, but Lemonade Car is a 21st-century car insurance option that you’ll probably love.
-Right now we’re only live in Illinois—with more states on the way—but if you live in the Prairie State you can get rolling by hitting the button below.
+Right now we’re only live in Illinois and Tennessee —with more states on the way— but if you live in the Prairie State you can get rolling by hitting the button below.